nefarius/DsHidMini/README.md

   - Build the `DmfU` project with Release and Debug configurations for all architectures (x64 and Win32).

 You can build individual projects of the solution within Visual Studio.

+## Documentation

+Take a look at the [project page](https://vigem.org/projects/DsHidMini/) for more information.

+## Installation

+Pre-built binaries and instructions are provided [on the releases page](../../releases).

 ## Sources & 3rd party credits